 The Norfolk Coast Path runs from the Victorian resort of Hunstanton to the busy port of Cromer, the hub of Norfolk's crab fishing industry, along a coastline that is famous for its remoteness and wild beauty.
 It is a wonderfully diverse landscape of sweeping sandy beaches, grass tufted dunes, saltings, reed beds, creeks, tidal inlets and unspoilt villages such as Thornham, Brancaster Burnham Overy Staithe and Holkham.
 The spectacular seal colonies at Blakeney Point and the prolific birdlife along the coast add to the charm of this scenic National Trail.

 The award winning Coasthopper bus service shadows the Norfolk Coast Path National Trail all the way along from Hunstanton to Cromer - you can catch this service at most significant points along the Norfolk Coast Path.
 Simply drive out to where you want to start, walk your chosen route, enjoy a nice lunch and when you're ready, catch the hopper back to where you started.
 It's a great way to explore the trail.
-They run every 30 minutes in summer and every 60 minutes during winter.
+They run every 60 minutes during the day.

 There are some lovely circular walks around the Norfolk Coast and in 2022 Norfolk Trails in conjunction with Norfolk County Council highlighted a number of enchanting walks along with detailed maps.
 For your convenience we feature 12 of these fabulous circular walks from Snettisham to Sheringham on the Norfolk coast.
 More can be found on the Norfolk Trails site or at the norfolk.gov.uk website.